- Trust Services

 - 58% indicated they are not saving anything

-- 30% indicated their parents did not teach them about managing money
+- 30% indicated their parents taught them nothing about managing money

-- 51% did not receive any financial education in high school
+- 51% received no financial education in high school

 - 43% are not tracking their spending at all